-Cognitive radio networks typically work in white space, where unlicensed (secondary) users are allowed to access the spectrum opportunistically.
-However, as mentioned in Section I, they must evacuate immediately upon incumbent (primary) users' presence.
+In June 2009, the FCC released the analogue TV broadcasting channels (54MHz - 698MHz, often referred to as white space).
+Unlicensed (secondary) users are allowed to access the spectrum opportunistically, but they must evacuate immediately upon incumbent (primary) users' presence.

 Most important primary users in white space are TV towers and wireless microphones.
 They typically transmit analogue signals.
-In practice, network forensics systems are interested in capturing data packets (of secondary users) instead of analogue signals.
+In practice, network forensics systems are interested in capturing data packets (of secondary users) instead of analogue signals from primary users.